 The main reason to limit access to particular data isn’t because you don’t trust your employees.
 It’s more about restricting access and mitigating risk factors than anything else.
 The fewer users who have permission to view the confidential data, the lower the chance that security discrepancies can arise.
 It should be mentioned, however, that no security measure can keep all threats at bay.
 This is why it’s important to practice maximum caution and take preventative measures to limit the damage that can be done by hacking attacks.

-Symmetric Engineering Group, offering the best Managed IT Service in Florida and Tampa, has the ability to restrict access to certain parts of your network on a user basis.
+Symmetric IT Group, offering the best Managed IT Service in Florida and Tampa, has the ability to restrict access to certain parts of your network on a user basis.
 We can monitor and maintain your network for any suspicious activity, as well as take detailed audits of login attempts, network traffic, and more.

 More often than not, even a comprehensive IT Support solution like this isn’t enough to keep your business’s network secure.
 Even with minimal user permissions, threats have a way of worming themselves into your IT Infrastructure Management when you least expect them to.
 One way to augment our monitoring IT Services is with our Unified Threat Management (UTM) IT Managed Services solution.
 This consists of most everything your business’s network security could ask for, including a firewall, enterprise-level antivirus, spam blocking, and content filtering services.
 You’ll be sure that you have the best security measures put in place for your business.